2: What Is a Good Estate Plan?

 - Providing or continuing support to your favorite non-profit organization.

-- Minimizing the legal wrangling that occurs when settling the assets of an estate.
+- Minimizing the legal difficulties that occur when settling an estate.
 Hastening the distribution of funds can incur fewer expenses for the estate and get funds to the people and institutions who are counting on them.

 - Avoiding the need to sell off assets by providing in advance for necessary expenses that will occur.